 - Unlimited Play – There is no official start or end to the game.
 Preschoolers manipulate the object(s) in endless amounts of ways.
 This play encourages curiosity, creativity, and problem-solving.

 These toys encourage creativity, imagination, and discovery.
 They are also exploratory and hands-on; your child grows with them over the years.
-Toys on this list align with why the AAP believes play is important!
+Toys on this list align with why the AAP believes play is essential!

 Open-ended toys are more child-directed than toys that tell you what and when to push to activate the play.
+As a parent and an educator, I have seen the endless possibilities and ways children play with these toys.

 Disclaimer: Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Magnetic Tiles:
+Magnetic Tiles

 This is the first on our list because this is one of our most used toys.

 We use magnetic tiles Every.
 Single.
 Day.
-My youngest likes to transport them from the living room to the refrigerator, and my oldest two create parking garages for their matchbox cars.
+My youngest likes to transport them from the living room to the refrigerator, and my oldest two create parking garages for their Matchbox cars.
 When we head out of town, these come with us!

 V-Tech Kids Camera

-Keep in mind this kid’s camera has games that can be locked in parental settings.
+Remember that this kid’s camera has games that can be locked in parental settings.
 Directions are in the owner’s manual.
 It also comes in a variety of styles.
 I have noticed my boys lose interest in the games when it becomes less of a battle.

 Kids Wheelbarrow